(309) 555-0100

 3

-Request-focused radon fan replacement information for Peoria-area properties
+Local radon fan replacement request path for Peoria properties

-Radon fan replacement is for Peoria-area visitors who already have a mitigation system — and something about it doesn't seem right.
+Radon fan replacement is for Peoria property owners who already have a mitigation system — and something about it doesn't seem right.
 The fan is making a new noise.
 The vibration feels different.
 It may have stopped entirely.
 Or a recent radon test came back elevated even though the system is supposedly running.
-This page helps you describe what's happening and put together a useful service request, without confusing your situation with a new mitigation install.
+This page helps you describe what's happening without confusing your situation with a new mitigation install.

 When to request this service